 Grade 9 Assessment of Mathematics (Applied and Academic)

 Peel District School Board’s EQAO results

-Students who took Mathematics during semester two did not participate in the grade 9 EQAO math assessment during the 2014-15 school year due to job action.
-As such, EQAO will not provide the Peel District School Board with an overall board report nor will they provide individual school results for the 2014-15 grade 9 math assessments.
+As such, EQAO will not provide the Peel District School Board with an overall board report nor will they provide individual school results for these 2014-15 assessments.